EducationalTestingService/rsmtool/doc/config_rsmcompare.rst

 Experiment configuration file
 """""""""""""""""""""""""""""

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmcompare`` experiment.
 Here's an `example configuration file <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmcompare/config_rsmcompare.json>`_ for ``rsmcompare``.

-To make it easy to get started with  ``rsmcompare``, we provide a way to automatically generate a configuration file that you can then edit based on your data and your needs.
-To do so, simply run ``rsmcompare generate`` at the commmand line.
-If you have :ref:`subgroups <subgroups_rsmtool>` in your data that you want to include in your analyses, run ``rsmcompare generate --subgroups`` instead.
+.. note:: To make it easy to get started with  ``rsmcompare``, we provide a way to **automatically generate** configurations file both interactively as well as non-interactively.
+Novice users will find interactive generation more helpful while more advanced users will prefer non-interactive generation.
+See :ref:`this page <autogen_configuration>` for more details.

 Next, we describe all of the ``rsmcompare`` configuration fields in detail.
 There are seven required fields and the rest are all optional.
 We first describe the required fields and then the optional ones (sorted alphabetically).

 comparison_id
 ~~~~~~~~~~~~~